 1.2.2 Study Site

-Field work was conducted at one site located approximately 5km away from the village of Anillaco, in the province of La Rioja, northwest of Argentina.
+Field work was conducted at a site located approximately 5km away from the village of Anillaco, in the province of La Rioja, northwest of Argentina.
 The study site (-66.95°, -028.80, 1325m; Fig. 1.1) is a relatively undisturbed natural area, with little human disturbance and no artificial light source.
-The area is surrounded by the Sierra de Velasco moutain range, located within the Monte Desert biome.
+The area is surrounded by the Sierra del Velasco moutain range, located within the Monte Desert biome.
 The Monte Desert is characterized as an open shrubland dominated by Zygophyllaceae (Larrea cuneifolia Cav., Tricomaria usillo), Fabaceae (Prosopis torquata, Senna aphylla) and Cactaceae (Trichocereus spp, Tephrocactus spp) (Abraham et al. 2009; Fracchia et al. 2011; Aranda-Rickert and Fracchia 2011).
 At the study site a non-extensive survey of the plant community divided in three transects showed a dominance of the families Zygophyllaceae (Larrea cuneifolia, Tricomaria usillo), Poaceae (Microchloa indica, Aristida mendocina) and Fabaceae (Zuccagnia punctata) (see Appendix).
 The climate is arid with marked daily cycle and seasonality in temperature and rainfall (see Appendix).
 The mean annual temperature is 16.6°C (Fracchia et al. 2011), with clear differences in the daily range and between summer and winter months (Abraham et al. 2009).
 The mean annual rainfall ranges from 145 to 380mm concentrated almost exclusively in the summer months (Fracchia et al. 2011).